-1. Receipt of at least two satisfactory references (if these have not already been received);

-- 2. Verification of identity and qualifications including, where appropriate, evidence of the right to work in the UK; - 3.
+- 1. Receipt of at least two satisfactory references (if these have not already been received); - 2.
+Verification of identity and qualifications including, where appropriate, evidence of the right to work in the UK; - 3.
 A satisfactory enhanced DBS check and if appropriate, a check of the Barred List maintained by the DBS; - 4.
-For a candidate to be employed as a teacher, a check that the candidate is not subject to a prohibition order issued by the Secretary of State; - 5.
-For a candidate who has lived or worked outside the UK a check using the NCTL Teacher Services' System that a candidate is not subject to any teacher sanction or restriction; - 6.
-Verification of professional qualifications; - 7.
-Verification of successful completion of a statutory induction period (for teaching posts - applies to those who obtained QTS after 7 May 1999) where relevant; - 8.
-Where the successful candidate has worked or been resident overseas, such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered; - 9.
-Satisfactory medical fitness; - 10.
-Confirmation from you that you are not disqualified from providing childcare under the Childcare (Disqualification) Regulations 2009.OR Receipt of a signed Staff Suitability Declaration form showing that you are not disqualified from providing childcare under the Childcare (Disqualification) Regulations 2009; and - 11.
-If you are undertaking a leadership role, evidence that you have not been prohibited from participating in the management of independent schools.
+For a candidate to be employed as a teacher, a check that that the candidate is not subject to a prohibition order issued by the Secretary of State; - 5.
+Verification of professional qualifications; - 6.
+Verification of successful completion of a statutory induction period (for teaching posts applies to those who obtained QTS after 7 May 1999) where relevant; - 7.
+Where the successful candidate has worked or been resident overseas, such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered; and - 8.
+Satisfactory medical fitness.

-It is the School's practice that a successful candidate must complete a preemployment health questionnaire.
+It is the School's practice that a successful candidate must complete a pre-employment health questionnaire.
 The information contained in the questionnaire will then be held by the School in strictest confidence.
-This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extracurricular activities, layout of the School.
+This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extra-curricular activities, layout of the School.